MSc Mathematics and Data Science

 The COVID-19 pandemic has shown the importance of combining Data Science and Mathematics, with

-The course will provide you with a solid foundation in the mathematical analysis of data-driven systems and help you develop your computing skills to apply the techniques you learn on a large scale.
+The course will provide you with a strong foundation in the mathematical analysis of data-driven systems and help you develop your computing skills, including Artificial Intelligence and Machine Learning, to apply the techniques you learn on a large scale.
 You’ll learn the techniques used to approach data using computational analysis and understand the mathematics underpinning these techniques.
+The key outcome of this course is to ensure you are confident in your skills before you contunue your career.

 Stirling is a member of The Data Lab, an Innovation Centre that aims to develop the data science talent and skills required by industry in Scotland.
 It facilitates industry involvement and collaboration, and provides funding and resources for students.